 Be in the Know

 The first step to successful advocacy is to have accurate and up-to-date information.
 Counter misinformation with common sense facts, accurate statistics and practical solutions.
-Be in the know with LIRS Stand for Welcome resources and Action Center.
+Be in the know with the LIRS Action Center.

 Be a Leader

 Plan an immigration awareness event such as one of these:

 - Invite an immigrant to share their story at a church or community event;

 - Use the Be Not Afraid three-part Bible Study to spark a discussion about immigration advocacy;